hashsequence/Linux-Job-Worker/README.md

 * Querys will use information from dataStore and logs from server

-* I~~mplement simple logging for server, as in the server stdout and stderr will output into a log in the server's filesystem~~
+* Implement simple logging for server, as in the server stdout and stderr will output into a log in the server's filesystem

     * Remarks: don't worry about the logs of the server itself, they can go to stdout/stderr if needed, something like systemd can redirect those to a file.